JI20/virtual-restitution/README.md

 ## 📜 License & Attribution
 This project is licensed under the **Apache License 2.0**.

-### 📢 Explicit Requirement for Attribution
-If you use, share, modify, or redistribute this project (or any part of it), you **must** provide clear and visible credit to the original creators.
+If you use, share, modify, or redistribute this project (or any part of it), you **must** provide clear and visible credit to the original creators and explicitly state if changes were made to the original work.

-**Please attribute as follows:**
-> *"Virtual Restitution" by [Your Name/Team Name], available at https://github.com/JI20/virtual-restitution/*

-If you modify the project, you must include a notice stating that changes were made to the original work.
+For full details on your rights and obligations, please refer to the [LICENSE.md](LICENSE.md) file.

 ---